maribella-fues/Worldly-Wisdom-Project/README.md

 ![website](website.png)

-Goal: By analyzing UNICEF data sets, we hoped to explore the quality of education as it varies by wealth and gender across the globe.
+Goal: By analyzing UNICEF data sets, we explored the quality of education as it varies by wealth and gender across the globe.

 Visit the website to view our data visualizations and final conclusions!